LogtalkDotOrg/logtalk.org/_pages/logtalk.md

-Logtalk is a *declarative object-oriented logic programming language* that extends and leverages the Prolog language with modern code encapsulation and code reuse mechanisms without compromising its declarative programming features.
+Logtalk is a *declarative object-oriented logic programming language* that extends and leverages the Prolog language with modern code encapsulation and code reuse mechanisms while also providing improved predicate semantics.

 Implemented as a trans-compiler in highly portable code, it can use most modern and standards compliant Prolog implementations as a backend